SharathRao62/IpLab/README.md

 ![image](https://user-images.githubusercontent.com/72368912/104434051-c7d28600-55b0-11eb-8f14-a456658a5760.png)

-3.Develop a program to find the sum and mean of a set of images.
+3).Develop a program to find the sum and mean of a set of images.
 Create ‘n’ number of images and read them from the directory and perform the operations.
+Description: Mean is most basic of all statistical measure.
+Means are often used in geometry and analysis; a wide range of means have been developed for these purposes.
+In contest of image processing filtering using mean is classified as spatial filtering and used for noise reduction.

+Program:
 import cv2
 import os